Section 1. Building Inspection Agreement. Section 2. Timber Pest Inspection Agreement.

 • The roof exterior

 3. The inspector will report on Major Defects and Safety Hazards evident and visible on the date and time of the inspection.
+Pool, pool fence, electrical, air-conditioning and plumbing inspection do not form part of a standard inspection and will not be reported on.
+Specialist trades are required for these inspections.

 4. The Inspector will conduct a non – invasive visual inspection which will be limited to those accessible areas and sections of the property to which Safe and Reasonable Access (see Definitions below) is both available and permitted on the date and time of the inspection.